yukun-dong/how-to/add-msgext-to-teams-app.md

 ### Bring message extension code to your project

-1. Copy all source code from previously created message extension app to your own Teams app.
+1. Bring your own message extension app code into your project.
+If you don't have one, you can use the message extension app project previously created and copy the source code to into your current project.
 We suggest you to copy them into a `bot/` folder.
 Your folder structure will be like:
     ```
     |-- teasmfx/
     |-- infra/